mhabib87/Rock-or-Hip-Hop-/README.md

-# Rock-or-Hip-Hop-
+# Rock-or-Hip-Hop?
-Determining song's genre based on various features like acousticness, danceability, tempo and many more
+The intent of this study is to classify songs either as Rock or Hip-Hop based on multiple feautres including acousticness, danceability, tempo and many more.
+This analysis intended to explore and compare the perfomance of Logistic Regression, Decision tree, and MLP.
+Logistic regression yielded a slightly higher of 89.3% accuracy.